MasterKale/IAmDocumentation/Setting up Mint for Productivity.md

 	sudo apt-get install python3-pip

-BTW Python 2 isn't going anywhere any time soon, so for backwards-compatibility reasons it's a Bad Idea&trade; to try and point the `python` console command to Python3.
+By the way Python 2 isn't going anywhere any time soon.
+For backwards-compatibility reasons it's a Bad Idea&trade; to try and point the `python` console command to Python3.
 Just deal with typing `python3` and `pip3` instead, at least until you get `virtualenv` installed.
 After that everything should be developed inside a virtual environment, within which `python` will point to `python3`.

 On that note, let's install a couple of global Python tools: